oleewere/fluent-plugin-azurestorage-gen2/README.md

 The defaultt `url_domain_suffix` is `.dfs.core.windows.net`, you can override this in case of private endpoints.

+### url_storage_resource

+The url that is used during accessing a resource.
+Default value: `https://storage.azure.com/`

 ### azure_object_key_format

 The format of Azure Storage object keys.
 You can use several built-in variables: